theosanderson/OTWebControl/README.md

+OT Web Control makes it easy to launch and interact with custom Python protocols from an OT2 robot.
+These protocols can input data from the user, and react dynamically.

-At the time of writing you have to opt in to the Alpha channel of OpenTrons to update your robot to one with `screen`.
+At the time of writing, to use this tool you have to opt in to the [Alpha](https://support.opentrons.com/en/articles/3854833-opentrons-beta-software-releases) channel of OpenTrons to update your robot to have `screen`.

 ## Installation

-Go to Jupyter notebook on the OT2.
-Create a terminal.
+Launch the Jupyter notebook of the OT2.
+Go to New -> Terminal to get a terminal open.

 Go to the notebooks directory:
 ```
 cd /var/lib/jupyter/notebooks/
 ```

-Get this package:
+Clone this repository:
 ```
 git clone https://github.com/theosanderson/OTWebControl
 ```